fish-shell/fish-shell/sphinx_doc_src/index.rst

 ``$XDG_DATA_HOME/fish/fish_history`` if that variable is set) by default.
 However, you can set the ``fish_history`` environment variable to change the name of the history session (resulting in a ``<session>_history`` file); both before starting the shell and while the shell is running.

+See the :ref:`history <cmd-history>` command for other manipulations.

 Examples: